TheDomcio/WonderfulPolishLanguage/README.md

 - [mietczynski](https://www.youtube.com/channel/UCZP_DXnKgfs_ZX3RHVmu6qQ) - The person who recording videos for this YouTube channel is mainly known among Polish youth for humorous and simple summary of the various required school readings.
 He talks about them by adding more of his colorful metaphors and opinions, so he simply talks about the plot in an unconventional and accessible way, so it helps many people to remember the course of these books, which is often useful on all school's "smaller" and "main" exams (I personally am neutral to this, but I add this channel objectively, because I know that many people like it for different reasons).
 He also reviews films in a similar way and tries his hand at cooking based on popular recipes.
 - [Polimaty](https://www.youtube.com/Polimaty) - Very interesting channel about nice life topics (yes, it's worth to check it).
 - [Krzysztof Gonciarz](https://www.youtube.com/KrzysztofGonciarz) - channel of the Polish traveler Krzysztof Gonciarz, who also lived in Japan for many years.
-He also has a stricte comedy channel [Zapytaj Beczkę](https://www.youtube.com/user/TheBeeczka).

 #### Books (Książki)